 How do I apply?

-Persons applying for Kid Care CHIP or Medicaid programs may complete the Medicaid Application in English or Spanish.
-The application may be mailed to the Wyoming Department of Health Customer Service Center at:
+Persons applying for Medicaid programs or Kid Care CHIP may complete the Medicaid Application in English or Spanish.
+You may call the Wyoming Department of Health Customer Service Center at 1-855-294-2127 to apply over the phone.
+You may also apply online at www.wesystem.wyo.gov, by completing a paper application in-person or by mailing it to:

 Cheyenne, WY 82009